 Water coolers;

-First of all, it should be remembered that disposable tableware is disposable.
+First of all, remember that disposable tableware is disposable

-Currently, plastic is an integral part of our lives, and it will not be possible to get rid of it quickly in the kitchen.
-But you can try to minimize the harmful effects of plastic on our health.
+Nowadays, plastic is an integral part of our lives, and you won’t be able to get rid of it quickly in the kitchen.
+But you can try to minimize harmful effects plastic on our health.
 For this:

-1. Use only plastics marked 2 (HDPE) and 5 (PP) for food storage.
+1. Use only plastics marked 2 (HDPE) and 5 (PP) to store food.

-2. Do not use other categories of plastic for food storage, but recycle it.
-Do not reuse PET bottles or microwave food in the food trays you bought them in (unless the packaging says they are suitable for this purpose).
+2. Do not use plastic of other categories for storing food, but recycle it.
+Do not reuse PET bottles or microwave food in the food trays you bought it in (unless the packaging states that they are suitable for this purpose).

-2. Do not microwave food in packages containing bisphenol (Group 7), do not pour hot liquids into them, and do not wash in the dishwasher.
+2. Do not microwave food in packages containing BPA (Group 7), do not pour hot liquids into them, or put them in the dishwasher.

-3. Use all plastic packaging in accordance with the instructions on them (recommendations for temperature, use of the dishwasher, etc.).
+3. Use all plastic packaging in accordance with the instructions on it (recommendations for temperature, use of a dishwasher, etc.).

-4. Do not buy mineral water in plastic packages that have been exposed to the sun, but it is best to buy drinks (including such as milk, kefir, yogurt) in glass containers.
+4. Don't buy mineral water in plastic containers that have been standing in the sun, and it is best to buy drinks (including milk, kefir, yogurt) in glass containers.

 Disposable packaging and utensils are designed to be used once.
-It is not worth leaving them in reserve for storing other products.
+There is no point in leaving them in reserve for storing other products.

-After use, the thin protective layer on the plastic is destroyed, and these dishes cannot be reused.
+After use, the thin protective layer on the plastic is destroyed and this cookware cannot be reused.

-Always pay attention to the appearance of the package, its integrity, clarity of the inscription, expiration date.
+Always pay attention to appearance packaging, its integrity, legibility of the inscription, expiration date.

 Principle 1.
 Disposable tableware can be used strictly for its intended purpose.

-Each type of disposable tableware has an indication of what it is intended for: for cold, for hot, for cold drinks, for alcohol, etc. If you pour a hot drink into a glass intended for cold, the plastic begins to release toxic substances.
+On each type of disposable tableware there is an indication of what it is intended for: cold, hot, cold drinks, alcohol, etc. If you pour a hot drink into a glass intended for cold drinks, the plastic begins to release toxic substances.

-principle 2.
-Never leave the product in an open jar, even in the refrigerator.
-Either buy a smaller package or close tightly.
+Principle 2.
+Never leave the product in open jar even in the refrigerator.
+Either buy a smaller package or seal tightly.

 Principle 3.
-You can not store any products in disposable dishes, especially in used ones.
+You cannot store any food in disposable containers, especially used ones.

 After using disposable tableware, the protective layer is destroyed, and when products, such as sugar, are stored in it, toxic substances pass into the product.

 Principle 4.
-Meat and cheese are better not to take in the package.
+It is better not to take meat and cheese in packaging

 Principle 5.
 Plastic dishes are not intended for ethanol-containing substances - alcohol.

 Ethanol is an aggressive solvent.
-The toxic substances in the plastic begin to dissolve and end up in the drink.
+Toxic substances in the plastic they begin to dissolve and end up in the drink.

 Principle 6.
 The best option for disposable tableware is paper.

 Principle 7.
-Often the composition of plastic dishes includes melamine, which is especially abundant in bright multi-colored dishes intended for children.
-In its normal state, it is not dangerous, but if you put something hot on a plate, medanin begins to release toxins that enter the human body with food.
+Plastic tableware often contains melamine, which is especially abundant in bright multi-colored dishes, intended for children.
+In its normal state it is not dangerous, but if you put something hot on a plate, medanin begins to release toxins, which enter the human body with food.

 Paper is cellulose.
-Even if its particles enter the body, nothing terrible will happen.
+Even if its particles enter the body, nothing bad will happen.

 Plastic bottles